 We were going on a boat tour in Tbilisi!
 The guy told us to wait right by another boat that served as a kind of dock while he fetched his boat.
 We embarked the boat through the parked boat and off we went.
 He first turned towards the Justice House or the Public Service House, as it is called now, but most expats call it the Mushroom building.
 It’s a very useful building because you can get all your documents done there.
 On the way there we could see the Rike park, the unfinished concert hall and the Presidential Palace on our right side and the TV tower on Mtatsminda, which means the Holy Mountain, on our left.
 We passed under the Baratashvili bridge and turned around at the Public Service House.

 When we turned around, we had a great view of the Bridge of Peace, and passed the Sioni Cathedral on our right.
 It was busy with people as it was Palm Sunday.
 Then we went under the Metekhi bridge and saw the monument of the founder of Tbilisi Vakhtang Gorgasali on our left and the Narikala fortress on our right.

 Staycations can lead to new discoveries

 My biggest discovery during this trip were the bird colonies in the trees near the rocks.
 They appeared to be herons.
 There were also a lot of gulls flying and hunting on the river, but it seemed that they lived elsewhere.
 Unfortunately, our guide was not a bird expert, but he went closer to the colony and slowed down so we could observe them better and take some pictures.
 The birds appeared to be used to visitors and were even showing off some tricks.

-Taking a boat ride in your city is a great idea for staycation.
+Taking a boat tour in Tbilisi, or in your city, if that is an option, is a great idea for staycation.
 I generally love to take boat tours while I am traveling abroad because it is a fun way of transportation and you get to see the city from another perspective.
 Why not to see your own city from another perspective?